RumethR/coverageX---Technical-Assesment/README.md

 ## Answers to questions in the technical assestment specification

-Please include a short note with your response, explaining:
 • What were your priorities, and why?
     - To demonstrate that I have a fundamental understanding of MVVM, a good level of understanding on concepts such as state management, generics, concurrency, propery wrappers, etc.